 Do you want to work with and lead the energy transition towards a more sustainable society?
 Congratulations, you've come to the right place!
-Leadership in the work for sustainable transition requires a broad understanding of the social, technical, economic and environmental challenges and possibilities it entails.
-This programme is for those engaged in energy and environment questions as well as those that look forward to career possibilities in national and international transition work.
+Leadership for sustainable transitions requires a broad understanding of social, technical and environmental challenges and possibilities.
+The interdisciplinary character of the Bachelor's Programme in Energy Transition - Sustainability and Leadership, trains you to understand and integrate knowledge from different disciplines in order to handle the complexity of energy transition processes and sustainability.

 Why this programme?

-The Bachelor's Programme in Energy Transition - Sustainability and Leadership is designed to provide you with broad knowledge and understanding of the different challenges and possible solutions for sustainable energy.
+The Bachelor Programme in Energy Transition - Sustainability and Leadership is designed to provide you with broad knowledge and understanding of the different challenges and possible solutions for sustainable energy.
 With an emphasis in the natural, technical and social sciences, you will study technical solutions, environmental impact, political and economic policies and controls.
-You will also explore the social perspectives of participation and change leadership, both of which are necessary in the work for long term sustainability.
+You will also explore the social perspectives of participation and change leadership, both of which are necessary in the work for long-term sustainability

 Besides providing theoretical knowledge in the different fields, you will gain practical work in various forms.
 Training in communication, cooperation, teambuilding and leadership prepare you to work together with different experts and interest groups, such as engineers, planners, economists and environmental scientists.
 You will gain a solid foundation for a career where you will handle today's and tomorrow's challenges and questions in transition work.